vikasmishra5599/ProductTrackerApplication/README.md

 # ProductTrackerApplication
-An application for searching product detail (t e l e n o r) using spring boot rest application with JPA.
+An application for searching product detail using spring boot rest application with JPA.

 Prerequisite
 ------------